dedis/popstellar/fe1-web/docs/README.md

 │
 │   ├── components               # library of simple, reusable UI component │   │
+│   ├── contexts                 # feature context type definition
+│   │
+│   ├── functions                # module containing functions that are useful in the whole application │   │
+│   ├── hooks                    # contains a wrapper for a useful react hook │   │
 │   ├── keypair                  # module dealing with the storage of a global, unique keypair │   │
 │   ├── navigation               # module dealing with the top-level React navigation